 We decided on pink and white with a hint of green for the shower colors.
-We took pink, white and green streamers and twisted them along the banister.
-We then used tissue paper to create these adorable tissue paper flowers.
+Using pink, white and green streamers , we twisted them along the banister.
+Then, we used tissue paper to create these adorable tissue paper flowers.

 Please excuse the lovely 90’s brass fixtures.

-I did learn a tip from mom on HOW to hang balloons at the top of the window.
+Amazing tip for how to hang balloons at the top of the window.
 The last time I did this I used tape and it was a mess!
 I was never fully satisfied at the outcome.

 Here are some pictures that my son took of me while I was putting together the balloons.
 Please excuse the baby bump…